moskalyk/uflo/README.md

 **Abstract Simplicity** : While many are focusing on complex synthesis of sounds, this project aims to systematically use unitized audio signals as a digital catalyst for rotational perspective shifts when meditating, going for a walk, or, as an overlay to any experience.

 **Binaural Beats** : An auditory illusion by way of different frequencies in either ear to simulate a new sound perceived which is not presented.
 Cognitive advantages for such states can improve frequency detection i.e. perceptual learning.
-By tuning ones perceptual learning capability in real time, one can increase their subjective experience of novelty when connecting with nature, learning a new skill, or unlearning habits.
+By tuning ones perceptual learning capability in real time, one can increase their subjective experience of novelty when connecting with nature, learning a new skill, unlearning habits, or boosting mindfulness.

 **Cybernetics** : The scientific study of control and communication in the animal and the machine.

 **Quantum Cognition** : The tool is meant to simulate a [Hadamard gate](https://www.quantum-inspire.com/kbase/hadamard/) used in quantum computing, but for ones mind.
 Hadamard gates create a superposition point between 2 basis states (e.g. frequencies) whereby one is able to expand the possibilities of environmental navigation through optimal perceptual learning and action.
-The concept, in an increasingly connected mind, practice holding competing trajectories of thought to aid in empathetic decision making.
+The concept: in an increasingly connected mind, practice holding competing trajectories of thought to aid in empathetic decision making.

 <p align="center">
   <img width="300" height="300" src="imgs/hadamard.png">
 </p>

-## Philosophy
+## Philosophy (a WIP)
-Open sourcing the concept was the first intention, as consciousness tools should be open and available.
+* Open sourcing the concept was the first intention, as consciousness tools should be open and available.

-Engaging in open conversation around building for human cognition enhancements.
+* Engaging in open conversation around building for human cognition enhancements.

-Documented process for optimal community building around experimental explorers and other audio / livecoding ecosystem.
+* Documented process for optimal community building around experimental explorers and other audio / livecoding ecosystem.

-Seed more people in calm computing states.
+* Seed more people in calm computing states.
 The greater the collective synchronous, the more mindful we can be for designing systems that work.
+* WIP / Submit PR

 ### Possible Modes of Play
 * *Single*: Following single signal trajectory tuned via reinforcement agent to neurofeedback (or manual via tuning knob)
-* *Layered*: Adding sound dimensions for optimal composition supported via scynth audio server
+* *Composed*: Adding sound dimensions for optimal composition supported via scynth audio server
 * *Multiplayer*: p2p connected soundscape for group / global meditative / practice experience

 ## Technologies Used